 - We are just one or two years of good student recruiting classes away from stable vital signs.

 - We’ve got an endowment.
 Now is the time to use it!

 Skillful internal and external messaging masks a visceral sense that something scary is looming.
 Nonetheless, this stage of institutional grief may be marked by Einstein’s theory of insanity: doing the same things repeatedly and expecting different results.
 A decisive/proactive leader identifies this tendency, names it, and helps stakeholders understand the realities of the current situation.

 A leader is open to this bargaining stage because it is critical that constituents feel valued, useful, and heard.
-But a leader also understands that whatever the bargainingdynamic, this stage is unlikely to produce a breakthrough into decisive and recuperative action.
-Over past decades, too many of the old chips were already played or are depleted.
+But a leader also understands that whatever the bargaining dynamic, this stage is unlikely to produce a breakthrough into decisive and recuperative action.
+Over the past decades, too many of the old chips have already been played or are depleted.
 An effective leader helps stakeholders find new and potentially useful negotiating currency, thus facilitating a successful passage through the bargaining stage.

 When reliving the good old days or making minor concessions clearly does not change the present reality, institutional stakeholders inevitably hit the emotional nadir of depression.
 In this stage of grief, all constituents are feeling the full depth of their despair that the institution, as they know it and love it, is drifting away.
 Desperate questions will arise: